-As mentioned in last month's update, for the first time in a number of years, the U.S. Supreme Court has not accepted any Indian law cases for review, and there are few likely candidates on the horizon.
+At present, the U.S. Supreme Court has not accepted any Indian law cases for review, and there are few likely candidates on the horizon.
 Nonetheless, the Project remains very busy, monitoring numerous cases at various stages of appeal within both state and federal courts and, when appropriate, directly participating in the preparation of amicus briefs in the U.S. Supreme Court and the U.S. Circuit Courts of Appeals.
 You can find copies of briefs and opinions on the major cases we track on the NARF website (www.narf.org/sct/index.html).